readium/lcp-specs/readium-lcp-draft.md

 In order to validate the signature, the following steps <b>MUST</b> be followed in order:

+1. The Reading System <b>MUST</b> extract and remove the signature from the License Document.

-1. The Reading System <b>MUST</b> calculate the canonical form of the License Document following the rules as expressed in [5.3.
+2. It <b>MUST</b> calculate the canonical form of the License Document following the rules as expressed in [5.3.
 Canonical form of the License Document](#canonical-form-of-the-license-document).

-2. It <b>MUST</b> calculate the signature as defined in [5.4.
+3. It <b>MUST</b> recalculate the signature as defined in [5.4.
 Generating the signature](#generating-the-signature).

-3. It <b>MUST</b> verify that the calculated signature value is consistent with the one embedded in the License Document.
+4. It <b>MUST</b> verify that the calculated signature value is consistent with the one previously extracted from the License Document.

 # 6. Encryption Profiles